Marijuana and Anxiety

 The presence of THC in marijuana can lead to an increase in feelings of anxiety.
 Both those who suffer from anxiety disorders and those who don’t can experience anxiety, paranoia, and panic attacks from marijuana use.Last updated: March 15, 2019

 There are many misconceptions about marijuana that still exist today.
-With so much research being currently done on the drug, you would think that we would have the facts by now.
+With so much research on cannabis, you would think we would have the facts by now.
 However, many people still believe the marijuana not only helps aid sleep, but also reduces anxiety.
 Neither one of these is true.
 It’s important to note that people can have different reactions to drugs, including marijuana.
 Some marijuana users may never experience a single feeling of anxiety or paranoia.
 However, they would be in the minority.
 Many people are under the impression that using marijuana is a long-term, sustainable treatment for anxiety.
 This is not the case.
 In fact, marijuana is known to increase feelings of anxiety.
 Here’s how and why:

 How does marijuana affect my anxiety?

 This question has a different answer for everyone.
 When it comes to marijuana and anxiety, it’s important to put marijuana users into two different categories: those who suffered from anxiety before starting to use marijuana and those who began suffering from anxiety after using marijuana.
 Those who have an anxiety disorder oftentimes self-medicate with marijuana because it can cause short-term relief.
 However, it increases feelings of both anxiety and depression when used regularly, especially after the THC wears off.
 On the other hand, some people experience anxiety immediately after using marijuana.
 Regardless of the cause of your anxiety, there are two main reasons why you may have those feelings after using marijuana: